 - LENTIL SOUP – You can buy either canned or fresh lentil soups; or ideally make your own which you can freeze in batches.

 - PEANUT BUTTER ON TOAST – Another really filling, cheap and easy high protein lunch.
-Sugar free peanut butter (or any nut butter) on wholegrain toast is so quick, easy and low GI.
-I spread mine with marmite too for added B vitamins and taste – try it before you judge!
+Sugar-free peanut butter (or any nut butter for that matter) on wholegrain toast is so quick, easy, and also low GI.
+I spread mine with marmite too for added B vitamins and taste; try it before you judge!

 - QUINOA SALAD – Mixed salad leaves, chopped bell peppers, cooked quinoa, olives, tomatoes, avocado, grated carrot, and any other salad vegetables you like.
-Finish with a dressing of apple cider vinegar, lemon juice, balsamic vinegar and extra virgin olive oil.
+Finish with a dressing of apple cider vinegar with the Mother, lemon juice, balsamic vinegar, and extra virgin olive oil.

 - HUMMUS AND ROCKET SANDWICH – Granary bread or roll, generous helping of hummus, rocket, grated carrot, salt and pepper.

 PLANT BASED DINNER IDEAS